How to Analyze a Picture Book

 Read-Aloudability Part 2 with Julie Hedlund

-Today we bring you part 2 of Read-Aloudability: The Measure of a Great Picture Book.
+Read-Aloudability: The Measure of a Great Picture Book 2 is here for your listening pleasure.
 If you missed our last episode, be sure to listen soon.
 In part one, Emma Walton Hamilton defines “Read-Aloudability” and Katie shares one juicy technique you can use make your book fun to read.

 It seems nothing is more fun to read aloud than lyrical or rhyming picture books.
 When rhyming is done well, it seems like it must be so easy to write.
 Nothing could be further from the truth.